Work with Us

 Internships at Family Shelter Service

-As of August 1, 2016, Family Shelter Service does not have any fall-start internship positions available.
-We are currently in the process of reorganizing our internship program.
-Please check back, as we will be adding updated information and position descriptions to this page before the end of October.
+As of November 2016, Family Shelter Service does not have any January-start internship positions available.
+Please check back, as we will be adding updated information and position descriptions to this page for internships starting in April 2017.
 Thank you for your interest in Family Shelter Service as an internship site.

 Our population varies greatly, but is predominantly women & children both in our residences & in the broader community whose lives have been touched by abuse.
 Many of our clients’ situations are complicated by issues of safety, legal proceedings, homelessness, race & cultural diversity, physical & mental disabilities, & addictions.